 We Are Prideful

-Some of us have a lot of pride or want people to look up to us.
-By admitting faults, it may damage your sense of pride and make people not want to look up to you.
-However, you can still have pride and admit you're flawed.
-Some of the biggest people we look up to have all sorts of problems, be it your parents, celebrities, or anyone else.
+Most of us have pride and want people to look up to us.
+It may seem like admitting faults can threaten your sense of pride and your reputation.
+However, you can have pride and still admit you're flawed.
+The people we look up to, including parents and celebrities, have all sorts of problems.

 We're Afraid People May Get Mad

-Sometimes we fear that, in admitting we were wrong, we will be inviting people to criticize us.
-This is especially true if you are a public figure.
-If you admit wrongdoing, everyone else will get angry at you until the end of time, with many of them projecting their flaws onto you.
-If you're around people who will be upset if you admit you were wrong, then they may need to look at themselves.
+Sometimes we fear that in admitting we're wrong, we're inviting people to criticize us.
+This is especially true for public figures.
+However, if the people around you are upset when you admit you are wrong, then they may need to take a look at themselves.

-Besides projecting your feelings during an argument, a projector may also project using different techniques, including:
+Besides projecting feelings during an argument, a projector may also do other damaging things, including:

-- There are many reasons why someone may bully you, and projection is one of them.
-They may be the insecure one but will bully you because they perceive you as weak or insecure.
+- Bullying.
+There are many reasons why someone may bully you, and projection is one of them.
+Chances are, the bully is insecure and chooses you to torment because they perceive their own flaws in you.

-If you believe you're projecting too much, then you've taken the first step in dealing with your projection.
-Most people project unconsciously, so having some form of self-awareness is a good first step to tackle this problem.
+Most people project unconsciously, so working on self-awareness is a good first step to tackle this problem.

-However, how can you stop yourself from projecting?
-First, think about all the arguments you've had, or record them if you have any in the future.
+Next, think about all the arguments you've had, or even try recording one.
 Look at what you accuse the other person of.
-Does this apply to you?
+Could what you're saying also apply to you?
 If so, you may be projecting.
-Both parties have faults, but you may be the one who is projecting.

 By being aware of the feelings you're projecting, you're taking the first step toward figuring out how you can deal with your flaws.
 For example, if you're projecting anger onto someone else, maybe you should look into anger management techniques.